CIF Update: Central and Southern sections cancel playoffs for football, other fall sports

 "We encourage leagues to consider leaving the last week of the season open for possible county playoffs or bowl games," Central Section commissioner Ryan Tos said in a statement released Tuesday morning.

-Wigod said, "We are not cancelling the entire seasons for our fall sports, we are cancelling the portion of the fall sports seasons that we have direct control over, Southern Section championships.
+Wigod said, "We are not canceling the entire seasons for our fall sports, we are canceling the portion of the fall sports seasons that we have direct control over, Southern Section championships.
 Hopefully, the additional weeks now available during the fall sports season will be useful to our schools in the effort to have regular season and/or league competition in the time ahead."

 Wigod added that the section will likely determine if spring sports championships are possible by mid-April.